Ynn/selfstar/exercises/follow-me.md

 # Follow Me Exercises

-In this first series of exercises, you will build a light follow me application.
-As we already explained in the tutorial, a Follow Me is a context-aware application that adapts its behaviour to the movement of a person to trigger a particular action (switch on/off the light, switch on/off a speaker, ...).
+In this first series of exercises, you will build a "follow me" light application.
+As we already explained in the tutorial, Follow Me is a context-aware application that adapts its behaviour to the movement of a person to trigger a particular action (switch on/off the light, switch on/off a speaker, ...).
-Here the goal is to make the light follows the users.
+Here the goal is to make the light follow the users.

 <img src="img/basic-follow-me/light_follow_me.png" width = "60%"/>

-The exercises are dependent and must be followed in the given order.
-You can refer to the [getting started](article/for-beginners/getting-started) section and the [tutorial](article/for-beginners/basic-follow-m) if you need.
+The exercises are have been designed to build upon each other: they should be followed in the given order.
+You can refer to the [getting started](article/for-beginners/getting-started) section and the [tutorial](article/for-beginners/basic-follow-m) if you need to.

 ## Exercise 1: Writing the basic follow me
-In this exercise, you will learn how to write a basic light follow me.
+In this exercise, you will learn how to write a basic "follow me" light.

-<u>Question 1 - Tutorial</u>: Follow the basic binary light tutorial to implement your first binary light follow me application.
+<u>Question 1 - Tutorial</u>: Follow the basic binary lights tutorial to implement your first follow me application with binary lights.

 Use "LightFollowMe" as the name of your component and "LightFollowMeImpl" as your implementation class.
 The package will be "org.example.follow.me"

-You can skip the "play with it section".
+You can skip the "play with it section" if you would like to.
 Optionally you can also read the [getting started](/article/for-beginners/getting-started) section as recommended in the tutorial.

 <u>Question 2 - react when a light is moved:</u> The current application does not manage the change of light location.
 Listen to the change of location and change each light state accordingly.